MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-customers.md

 * Export a customer as a Shopify customer for DTC.
 * Export a customer as a company and customer pair for the B2B flow.

-## Important settings when importing DTC customers from Shopify
+## <a name="important-settings-when-importing-dtc-customers-from-shopify"></a>Important settings when importing DTC customers from Shopify

 Whether you import customers from Shopify in bulk or when you import orders, use the following settings to manage the process: